Installing Actions for Photoshop:

 - On Windows: X:\Users\username\AppData\Local\CaptureOne\Styles50

-Updating your presets or actions to a newer version:
+Updating your presets or actions!

 If your updating to a newer version there is no need to keep the existing version.
 New versions, including minor updates, include the current complete collection of effects.
 The easiest way is to simply delete the old set and load the new.